 As a marketing major, you will develop the knowledge to be prepared for careers in market research, brand management, business development, consulting, and other fields.
 Coursework is organized around the themes of Analytics, Customer Relationships, and Interactive Marketing.
 Students gain advanced marketing skills and knowledge, including:

 - Data collection and quantitative analysis with SPSS and Excel

 - Consumer behavior, customer-firm relationships, and brand management

 - Digital marketing and e-commerce

-The marketing major equips students with the analytical skills for solving general management and business issues.
-All students in the BS in Management degree program build a strong foundation in business management by taking required courses in economics, accounting, statistics, communication, leadership, marketing, and operations research and supply chain management.
+The bachelor’s degree in management develops students’ analytical skills for solving management and business problems.
+All students in the marketing program build a strong foundation in business management by taking required courses in economics, accounting, statistics, communication, leadership, marketing, and operations research and supply chain management.

 (See the general bulletin for specific course requirements).

 Ready to apply?
 Learn about our admission requirements.

 Looking for a strong marketing background that will increase your understanding of marketing and brand mangement?
 At just 15 credit hours, you can easily add a marketing minor to your current undergraduate plan.